Open Source RPGs

 • Using the Open Gaming Licence, because the OGL is not open source .

 So that's it.
-I've found five open source RPGs in English, and I've searched a lot.
+I've found six open source RPGs in English.